Creating your own Iconpack Provider

 Customizing the Rendering Sequence

-If you want to change the order of the rendering fallback (which would only make sense in exceptional cases), you can add the following setup to the YAML configuration:
+If you want to change the order of rendering fallbacks or specify only a specific renderType (which in both cases would only make sense in exceptional cases), you can add the following setting to the YAML configuration:

 iconpack: